FormidableLabs/serverless-jetpack/CONTRIBUTING.md

 # Faster, because scenarios run in parallel, but less reliable results because
 # of impact on your machine.
 Use this for faster development, but do a normal
 # serial benchmark for pasting results.
+# ... using all CPU cores
 $ yarn benchmark --parallel
+# ... or set the level of concurrency manually
+$ yarn benchmark --concurrency=2
 ```

 After this, we can run benchmark specific QA stuff: